mcg1969/vecLibFort/README.md

 One solution is to force GNU Fortran to adopt the older, F2C-style return value convention, using the ``-ff2c`` flag.
 If that solution is sufficient for you, then I encourage you to adopt it.
-Unfortunately, this may not be possible if you depend on other libraries that are compiled without the flag, if any surrounding C code assumes the GNU Fortran convention.
+Unfortunately, this may not be possible if there is other code or other libraries that you rely upon that assume the default GNU Fotran convention.
+And don't forget to rewrite your C code according to the F2C return value conventions.

 The approach taken by vecLibFort is to provide a thin translation layer between the F2C and GFortran worlds, for the few functions where there is a difference.
-This is simple for BLAS: just call vecLib's CBLAS interface from a FORTRAN-friendly wrapper.
-For LAPACK, the goal is a bit more complex;
+For BLAS, this is simply a matter of wrapping Apple's CBLAS calls in a FORTRAN-friendly wrapper.
+For LAPACK, a bit of dlopen/dlsym trickery is required to avoid name conflicts.

-since vecLib provides only the FORTRAN interface each function and its replacement will have the same name.
-We have employed some dlopen/dlsym trickery to avoid name conflicts.
+Still another option is to use a different BLAS and LAPACK library, such as [MKL][] or [OpenBlas][].
+I am sure there are good arguments to be made for all three options.

 ### Using vecLibFort